I made a decision to stop wearing makeup a couple of years ago.

 I would text my sister pictures of my lipstick look for the day just to have someone besides the internet say, “wow, awesome!”

 Then one day that all changed.
-Here’s why I decided to stop wearing makeup.
+Here’s why I decided to stop wearing makeup (most of the time).

 Right Before I Decided To Stop Wearing Makeup